avijeets/story/README.markdown

 # [Story](http://avijeet.me/)

-This is a simple static page is using Ruby on Rails to display three titles and minimal contact information on the bottom of the page.
+This is a simple static page is using Ruby and Sinatra to display three titles and minimal contact information on the bottom of the page.

 Three categories: